HL-Mods/Mods/README.md

-# Mods
+# HL Mods

-Mods for Hogwarts Legacy
+Various useful mods for Hogwarts Legacy to customize and enhance the gameplay experience.

+## Content

+- **Sirona Voice Fix:** Fixes a voice pitch bug with the "Sirona" NPC